 2012 August - Some 655,000 have been displaced or severely affected by fighting between the army and rebels in states bordering on South Sudan, the UN reports.

 Sudan and South Sudan strike a last-minute deal on the South's export of oil via Sudan's pipelines.

 2012 September - The presidents of Sudan and South Sudan agree on plans for a demilitarised buffer zone and resuming oil sales after days of talks in Ethiopia.
 They plan to set up a demilitarised buffer zone and lay the grounds for oil sales to resume.
 They fail however to resolve border issues including the disputed Abyei territory.

 Clashes with rebels in Darfur and South Kordofan region.

 2012 October - Explosions destroy an arms factory in Khartoum.
-Sudan accuses Israel of the attack on what is believed to be an Iranian-run plant making weaopns for Hamas in Gaza.
+Sudan accuses Israel of the attack on what is believed to be an Iranian-run plant making weapons for Hamas in Gaza.
 Israel declines to comment.

 2013 March - Sudan and South Sudan agree to resume pumping oil, ending a shutdown caused by a dispute over fees more than a year ago, and to withdraw troops from their borders to create a demilitarised zone.

 2013 September - Wave of demonstrations across the country over the government's decision to cut fuel subsidies.
 Scores of people die in clashes with police.Ruling party splits